Do your feet ache if you spend the whole day barefoot at home? It could be because of your flooring.

 Is vinyl flooring the same as laminate flooring?

-Luxury Vinyl Tile (LVT) is the vinyl flooring that is most commonly confused with laminate flooring since they are made of roughly similar layers.
+Luxury Vinyl Tile (LVT) is the vinyl flooring that is most commonly confused with laminate flooring since they are made out of similar layers.
 However, the key difference is that, in laminate flooring, the bottom layers are made of compressed wood fibres that can be damaged by termites, or expand if water gets in.
 Whereas, in LVT, the bottom layers are made from rigid PVC foam and fibreglass.

 How to care for your vinyl floors